HindTayeb/hindtayeb/README.md

 ### Hi there 👋

-I'm currently a web developer (more frontend) intern 🔭.
+I'm currently a frontend developer 🔭.
-I am improving myself in UI design, PHP, Laravel, and React.
+I am improving myself in UI design, PHP, Laravel, and VueJS.
 In my free time, I journal, read books, play video games and do life chores.

 <!--